stackevo/spudreq/draft-trammell-spud-req.md

 SPUD must be low-overhead, specifically requiring very little effort to recognize that a packet is a SPUD packet and to determine the tube it is associated with.
+We note that a magic number as in
+{{protection-against-trivial-abuse}}
-We note that a "magic number" or other pattern of bits in an encapsulation-layer header, with a low probability of collision with other protocols using the same encapsulation, would meet the recognition requirement.
+would also have a low probability of colliding with any non- SPUD traffic, therefore meeting the recognition requirement.
 Tube identifiers appearing directly in the encapsulation-layer header would meet the tube association requirement.

 ## Implementability in User-Space